JonusNattapong/Chujai/README_EN.md

 ## 🌟 Introduction

-**Zombitxanus AI** (Autonomous Networked Utility System) is a powerful, flexible, and accessible open-source AI agent framework designed to revolutionize task automation.
-Built with modern AI technologies and best practices, Zombitxanus AI represents the next generation of AI agent frameworks, offering unparalleled capabilities and ease of use.
+**Chujai AI** (Autonomous Networked Utility System) is a powerful, flexible, and accessible open-source AI agent framework designed to revolutionize task automation.
+Built with modern AI technologies and best practices, Chujai AI represents the next generation of AI agent frameworks, offering unparalleled capabilities and ease of use.

-Zombitxanus AI empowers users to create AI agents that can:
+Chujai AI empowers users to create AI agents that can:
 - Execute complex tasks through natural language instructions
 - Collaborate in multi-agent environments to solve problems
 - Interact with web services, documents, and code
 - Process multimodal inputs including text, images, and audio
 - Adapt to different domains and use cases

-Whether you're a developer looking to build AI-powered applications, a researcher exploring agent-based systems, or an enthusiast interested in the latest AI technologies, Zombitxanus AI provides the tools and flexibility you need to succeed.
+Whether you're a developer looking to build AI-powered applications, a researcher exploring agent-based systems, or an enthusiast interested in the latest AI technologies, Chujai AI provides the tools and flexibility you need to succeed.

 ## 💡 Why Anus?